The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 It introduces security requirements for the initiation and processing of electronic payments, as well as for the protection of consumers' financial data.

 It also recognizes and regulates

-This will clearly shake up the payments market, particularly in the ecommerce space, by encouraging greater competition, transparency and innovation in payment services.
+This will clearly shake up the payments market, particularly in the eCommerce space, by encouraging greater competition, transparency, and innovation in payment services.

 After a long debate, end November 2017, the